 A trained palmist will look not only at the palms, but at the whole hand, taking into account the shape of the hand, the length of the fingers (each divided into three sections with its own particular reference on each finger) and the fingernails, as well as the colour and texture of the skin, before beginning a reading.

-The Difference between the Left and the Right HandFor a right-handed person, the main difference is that the left hand indicates what a person was at the time of birth, while the right hand shows how that person has developed.
+Differences between the Left & the Right HandFor a right-handed person, the main difference is that the left hand indicates what a person was at the time of birth, while the right hand shows how that person has developed.
 The converse is true for the left-handed people.

 The point is, whichever hand is used more frequently is the one which stores those changes that occur during our lives, so it is vital to analyse both hands during a reading.
 It is only in this manner that an analysis can clarify the main trends of personality development, and thus point at what we can expect to happen in the future.